faizilham/msc-thesis/main/ch6_collection_extension.typ

   )
 $

 The analysis may also infers the utilization annotation of a lambda function.
 At start, it assign each utilizable parameter $p_i$ with a utilization variable $omega_i$.
-Then, after constraint evaluations, the utilization annotation of parameters $utv_i$ and utilization annotation of return value $utv_ret$ are inferred as follows.
+Then, after transfer function evaluations, the utilization annotation of parameters $utv_i$ and utilization annotation of return value $utv_ret$ are inferred as follows.

 $
   utv_i = gamma_"fin" (omega_i) "for each" p_i in "Params"\